swiftlang/swift-evolution/proposals/nnnn-attached-macros.md

 * After the first pitch:
   * Added conformance macros, to produce conformances
+  * Moved the discussion of macro-introduced names from the freestanding macros proposal here.
+  * Added a carve-out to allow a `$` prefix on names generated from macros, allowing them to match the behavior of property wrappers.
-* Originally pitched as "declaration macros"; attached macros were separated into their own proposal
+* Originally pitched as "declaration macros"; attached macros were separated into their own proposal after the initial discussion.

 ## Future directions